steelywing/note/docs/Programming/C-Sharp/Delegate.md

 }
 ```

-- If the delegate has a return value and/or out parameters, it returns the return value and parameters of the last method invoked.
+- If the delegate has a return value and/or out parameters, it returns the return value and parameters of the last method invoked
 - Delegate can bind to instance

 ```cs